mmaulwurff/weapons-menu/README.txt

 7. Weapons Menu does not affect gameplay.
 When it is opened, you can run, shoot, do whatever you want to do.
 New weapon will be selected only when Menu is closed.

+8. Be sure you adjust menu position, font and text scale in Options to fit your screen and weapon set size.
+   Some options take effect only after Options are closed.

 Features:
 - provides ability to fast weapon selection even without using number row keys.
 - with menu, you see what you are about to select.
 No more blind weapon choices!